-13-A trust exempt from tax under section 664 or described in section 4947 The following chart shows types of payments that may be exempt from backup
+13-A trust exempt from tax under section 664 or described in section 4947

+The following chart shows types of payments that may be exempt from backup withholding.
+The chart applies to the exempt payees listed above, 1 through 13.

-Interest and dividend payments All exempt payees except for 7 Broker transactions Exempt payees 1 through 4 and 6 through 11 and all C corporations.
+IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 7 Broker transactions Exempt payees 1 through 4 and 6 through 11 and all C corporations.
 S corporations must not enter an exempt payee code because they are exempt only for sales of noncovered securities acquired prior to 2012.
 Barter exchange transactions and patronage dividends Exempt payees 1 through 4 Payments over \$600 required to be reported and direct sales over \$5,000 1 Generally, exempt payees 1 through 5 2 Payments made in settlement of payment card or third party network transactions Exempt payees 1 through 4

-1 See Form 1099-MISC, Miscellaneous Income, and its instructions.
+1See Form 1099-MISC, Miscellaneous Income, and its instructions.

-2 However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from backup withholding: medical and health care payments, attorneys' fees, gross proceeds paid to an attorney reportable under section 6045(f), and payments for services paid by a federal executive agency.
+2However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from backup withholding: medical and health care payments, attorneys' fees, gross proceeds paid to an attorney reportable under section 6045(f), and payments for services paid by a federal executive agency.